-Babies cannot express their pain and end up crying till the pain subsides.
+Babies cannot express their pain and end up crying until the pain subsides.
 This is a difficult situation for a mother to watch.
 So it is best to learn about the causes and easy tips to soothe stomach pain in babies.
 Read on to know the details.

-There can be many causes for what causes stomach aches or pains in babies even after we as parents take the most care.
-There are many reasons and some important ones are listed below for you:
+There can be many causes for what causes stomach aches or pains in babies, even after we as parents take the most care.
+There are many reasons, and some important ones are listed below for you:

-Vomiting usually occurs as soon as there is intake of food and this causes stomach pain.
-The doctor may recommend thickening of formula to keep the food heavy and down in the tummy.
+Vomiting usually occurs as soon as there is an intake of food, and this causes stomach pain.
+The doctor may recommend the thickening of formula to keep the food heavy and down in the tummy.
 This usually goes away before the first year of birth.

 The appendix is an appendage that is attached to the large intestine at the lower right corner of our bodies.
-Since it is an close ended tube, it is easy to get obstructed by any food or fecal particles.
+Since it is a close-ended tube, it is easy to get obstructed by any food or fecal particles.

 The second is Intussusceptions, which is a rare condition where one section of the intestine collapses on the other and creates a thick fold, which eventually becomes a block.
 Both these conditions have to be treated surgically.

 Your little one may have stomach pain if he/she shows one or more of these symptoms: